Japanese rhinoceros beetle: Use in medicine

 The use of Japanese rhinoceros beetles in traditional Chinese medicine inspired research studies to corroborate its use.
 To the surprise of many researchers, compounds found in the extracts of A. dichotoma larvae have proven to exhibit anti-obesity effects as well as antibiotic properties.

-A. dichotoma has been a popular ingredient in Chinese traditional medicine for almost 2000 years.
-Research has corroborated that A. dichotoma extracts have potential health benefits.
+T. dichotomus has been a popular ingredient in Chinese traditional medicine for almost 2000 years.
+Research has corroborated that T. dichotomus extracts have potential health benefits.
 A study has shown that A. dichotomus larvae extract can significantly decrease the expression of genes associated with fat creation.
 The study implies that Japanese rhinoceros beetle larvae could function as a potential food source to counteract obesity.
-Another study discovered two proteins in A. dichotomus larva which exhibited antibacterial activity.
-These proteins are named A. d. coleoptericin A and B, with A. d being an abbreviation for A. dichotomus.
+Another study discovered two proteins in T. dichotomus larva which exhibited antibacterial activity.
+These proteins are named A. d. coleoptericin A and B, with A. d being an abbreviation for T. dichotomus.
 A. d. coleoptericin A and B demonstrate significant activity against methicillin resistant Staphylococcus aureus (MRSA), a notoriously difficult strain of bacteria to treat with antibiotics.

-A. dichotoma larvae are known to consume rotting wood and fruits, so it is hypothesized that these larvae are capable of producing phytochemicals.
+T. dichotomus larvae are known to consume rotting wood and fruits, so it is hypothesized that these larvae are capable of producing phytochemicals.
 Phytochemicals are natural bioactive compounds that provide resistance to bacterial and viral infections.
 Researchers were interested in investigating the potential health benefits associated with these larvae and found that A. dichotoma extract contains moderate antioxidant properties.
 Compounds found in the larvae extract are capable of scavenging for free oxygen radicals and prevent harmful oxidation in the body.
 The demand for natural substances that can reduce biological toxicity and food deterioration has risen due to synthetic alternatives causing harm to humans.
 The Japanese rhinoceros beetle larvae extract has potential to serve as an aforementioned natural alternative.

 Anti-prion activity

 To this day, little is known about prion diseases.
 There is no cure and the mechanism by which normal proteins are converted to abnormal prion remains unknown.
-Substances found in the hemolymph of A. dichotoma have been shown to exhibit anti-prion activity once they are browned or heated for an extended period of time.
+Substances found in the hemolymph of T. dichotomus have been shown to exhibit anti-prion activity once they are browned or heated for an extended period of time.
 Administration of heated hemolymph has been shown to reduce abnormal prion protein levels in prion-infected cells.
 This compound has yet to be identified but is hypothesized to be a Maillard reaction product.
 Previous studies have shown that some Maillard reaction products are involved in the post-translational modification of prions.
-This compound in the hemolymph of A. dichotoma demonstrates strain-dependent anti-prion activity, as it only reduces prion formation in RML prion-infected cells.
+This compound in the hemolymph of T. dichotomus demonstrates strain-dependent anti-prion activity, as it only reduces prion formation in RML prion-infected cells.